react-navigation/react-navigation.github.io/versioned_docs/version-8.x/use-link-props.md

 }
 ```

+The action gets dispatched to the current navigator and can bubble upto a parent navigator similar to dispatching the action with [navigation.dispatch](navigation-object.md#dispatch).

 The `screen` and `params` props can be omitted if the `action` prop is specified.
 In that case, we recommend specifying the `href` prop as well to ensure that the link is accessible.
+The `in` prop is not supported when only the `action` prop is specified.

 ### `href`